ICBO-conference/icbo2025/docs/call.md

 In order for this to happen, the following requirements must be satisfied:

 <ol type="1">
-    <li>All submissions should be in Adobe Portable Document Format (PDF) and should follow the <a href="../papers/CEUR-Template-1col.docx" target="_blank"> CEUR-Template-1col.docx</a> file, <b>single column</b>.</li>
+    <li>All submissions should be in Adobe Portable Document Format (PDF) and should follow the <a href="../docs/CEUR-Template-1col.docx" target="_blank"> CEUR-Template-1col.docx</a> file, <b>single column</b>.</li>
-    <li>The template in OverLeaf (LaTEx) version, is <a href="https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/wqyfdgftmcfw" target="_blank"> here</a>.
+    <li>The template in OverLeaf (LaTEx) version, is <a href="" target="_blank"> tbd</a>.
     <li>Ensure that the conference name, date, and place, and email addresses and ORCIDs of all authors are added to the footnote on the lower left of the first page.</li>
-    <li>Note that the template (.docx version) provided in the link above already includes the standardized copyright footer for ICBO 2024 with the conference name, date, and place.
+    <li>Note that the template (.docx version) provided in the link above already includes the standardized copyright footer for ICBO 2025 with the conference name and date.
 You only need to fill in the EMAIL and ORCID information for each author.</li>
     <li>All papers for ICBO MUST have an accompanying signed <b>Author Agreement</b> to Publish a Contribution as Open-Access on CEUR-WS.org prepared by the corresponding author.
-Please download one of the ICBO 2024 customized form bellow:
+Please download one of the ICBO 2025 customized form bellow:
         <ol type="a">
         <li><a href="https://ceur-ws.org/ceur-author-agreement-ccby-ntp.pdf?ver=2021-02-12" target="_blank">AUTHOR-AGREEMENT (NTP)</a>: Authors shall use this form if they included no copyrighted third party material in their paper text (or accompanying sources, datasets).
 This is the right variant in most cases.</li>
         <li><a href="https://ceur-ws.org/ceur-author-agreement-ccby-tp.pdf?ver=2021-02-12" target="_blank">AUTHOR-AGREEMENT (TP)</a>: Authors shall use this form if they did include copyrighted third party material in their paper or accompanying material.
 They must then also attach a copy of the permission by the third party to use this material in the signed author agreement!</li>